Gerg-L/spicetify-nix/docs/EXTENSIONS.md

 ### betterGenres

-See what genres you are listening.
+See what genres the current song is.

 ### lastfm